OXIDprojects/oxid-console/README.md

 # OXID PS Console

-OXID PS Console is a symfony console application for OXID Shop.
+OXID PS Console is a Symfony console application for OXID eShop.
 It is community and project driven with write and read access like in a public wiki (like Wikipedia).